actualbudget/docs/blog/2024-03-22-automate-twist.md

 ![](/static/img/blog/twist-1.png)

 ### Apply budget templates
-Notice that both Food, Power, and Cell categories have received funding this round.
+Notice that both Food, Power, and Cell categories have received funding greater than expected this round.
 The templates are already funding goals for week 2!

 ![](/static/img/blog/twist-2.png)

 ### Receive second week's income and 'Overwrite with budget templates'
 Notice that week 3 goals are already being funded.
 Most of the categories still show a yellow indicator.
-This means that they still need more funding this moth to reach all of your goals.
+This means that they still need more funding this month to reach all of your goals.
 If they have turned green, like General, Cell, and Power, the target goal has been reached.

 ![](/static/img/blog/twist-3.png)